 Personal training is the art and science of leading someone through a workout in person.
-Trainers are certified by the National Academy of Sports Medicine and carry liability insurance.
-We specialize in strength training (lifting to get crazy strong), flexibility, stability and balance, muscle gain, and fat loss.
+Joey is certified by the National Academy of Sports Medicine and carries liability insurance.
+He specializes in strength training (lifting to get crazy strong), flexibility, stability and balance, muscle gain, and fat loss.

 Joey has experience working with post-rehabilitated clients including those with knee, back, shoulder, hip injuries, scoliosis, type 2 diabetes, ovarian cancer, hypertension, hypercholesterolemia, edema, metal body parts, ages 18-72, overweight/obese, and underweight.

 Seniors who are unsure of their balance and stability and have poor flexibility have benefited from personal training with Joey.
-Most recently, we were able to help a 68-year-old to dramatically improve his flexibility after a knee replacement.
-Athletes have benefited from personal training to maximize their training routines for performance.
+He was able to help a 68-year-old to dramatically improve his flexibility after a knee replacement.
+Athletes have benefited from personal training to maximize their training routines for sports performance.

 Please always consult with a physician prior to beginning an exercise program.
-We do not diagnose, treat, rehabilitate injuries, or manipulate the spine.
-We use exercise and nutrition within the scope of practice of a master’s-degreed exercise physiologist, certified personal trainer, and registered and licensed dietitian, a lifetime 8-sport athlete (baseball, basketball, gymnastics, swimming, water polo, figure skating, powerlifting/weight lifting, distance running), and bike commuter.
+I do not diagnose, treat, rehabilitate injuries, or manipulate the spine.
+I use exercise and nutrition within the scope of practice of a master’s-degreed exercise physiologist, certified personal trainer, registered and licensed dietitian, a lifetime 8-sport athlete (baseball, basketball, gymnastics, swimming, water polo, figure skating, powerlifting/weight lifting, distance running), and bike commuter.

-We enjoy working with those new to exercise who wish to learn what to do without the hassle of a gym membership or environment.
-We are also willing to work with you at your gym if your gym allows trainers; however, we will not break the rules of a gym regarding their policies on private trainers.
-We wish to have a positive relationship with local gyms and to promote proper business practices in the profession of personal training.
+I enjoy working with those new to exercise who wish to learn what to do without the hassle of a gym membership or environment.
+I am also willing to work with you at your gym if your gym allows trainers; however, I will not break the rules of a gym regarding their policies on private trainers.
+I wish to have a positive relationship with local gyms and to promote proper business practices in the profession of personal training.

-We are different from other personal trainers in that we have formal exercise and nutrition university education, a nationally recognized, NCCA-accredited certification, and do this for a living, not on the side.
-We are serious and methodical about our workouts to make sure you are optimizing your time efficiently by working out what is most important now for your goals.
+I am different from other personal trainers in that I have formal exercise and nutrition university education, a nationally recognized, NCCA-accredited certification, and do this for a living, not on the side.
+I am serious and methodical about workouts to make sure you are optimizing your time efficiently by working out what is most important now for your goals.
 Training is broken into tough days and easier days for progression and progress.

 Some forms of exercise are more beneficial for your fitness goals and/or medical condition.
-We highly encourage you to ask questions during a workout if you are unsure of the purpose of an exercise.
+I highly encourage you to ask questions during a workout if you are unsure of the purpose of an exercise.
 Opportunities are welcome for health education.
-We do NOT subscribe to the idea that not being able to walk or move the next day is the point of personal training.
+I do NOT subscribe to the idea that not being able to walk or move the next day is the point of personal training.
 The point is to improve your functional capacity, not make you pointlessly broken down and sore.
 Google Rhabdomyolysis.
-Avoid trainers who do this!

-We travel to your home.
+I travel to your home.
 Workouts are 1 hour after an initial exercise consultation where we clarify goals and sign paperwork.
-We use resistance tubing, dumbbells, bench, various stability training apparatus, med balls, and miscellaneous other equipment.
-We do not specialize in endurance or cardiovascular training in the home setting but will teach you how and at what intensity to workout aerobically and have experience training for a half marathon and swimming competitively year-round for 9 years.
+I use resistance tubing, dumbbells, bench, various stability training apparatus, med balls, and miscellaneous other equipment.
+I do not specialize in endurance or cardiovascular training in the home setting but will teach you how and at what intensity to workout aerobically.
+I have experience training for a half marathon and swimming competitively year-round for 9 years.

 The general population should make time for 150 minutes a week of moderate aerobic physical activity (a 5 or 6 on a scale of 10, where 10 is running from a bear for your life and 1 is sleeping), or 75 minutes a week of intense aerobic physical activity (7+ on a scale of 10), or a combination of moderate and intense exercise per the Physical Activity Guidelines for Americans 2008.
 If this sounds like too much, it probably is and that’s why you would need more tailored recommendations from me 🙂